Skip to main content

 2. Initialize local configuration and create an account on the Aptos blockchain.

+Before initializing a delegation pool, you need to know the delegation pool address.
 You can use the following CLI commands to obtain the delegation pool address depending on where you are in the process:

 • Before you create the delegation pool: